polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 For these reasons, the blockchain prefers to do block construction with the Wasm runtime even though Wasm execution is measurably slower than native execution.
+Some logic executed in Wasm will always work in the native execution environment, but the same cannot be said the other way around.
 Wasm execution can help to ensure that block producers create valid blocks.

 ### Native Execution